mvolkmann/blog/src/raycast.md

   HSL (ex. `hsla(100, 30%, 25%, 0.4)`).

 - Detail

+  This component renders a string of Markdown.
+  It can display a panel of metadata on the right side.
+  It can also have an associated `ActionPanel`.

 - Form

+  This component renders a form containing any number of inputs and a submit button.
+  Each input can specify its type, validation constraints, and error display.
+  The form only be submitted if there are no errors.

+  The supported field types include:

+  - `Form.Checkbox`

+  - `Form.DatePicker`

+    This component can be used to select a date or a date/time.
+    It can limit the range of allowed dates.

+  - `Form.Description`

+    This component only displays text.

+  - `Form.FilePicker`

+    This component can be used to select one or multiple files or directories.
+    It can be configured to allow or disallow seletion of files or directories.

+  - `Form.LinkAccessory`

+    This compoennt is a hyperlink.

+  - `Form.TextArea`

+  - `Form.TextField`

+  - `Form.PasswordField`

+  - `Form.Separator`

+    This component just renders a horizontal line.

+  - `Form.TagPicker`

+    This component allows selected any number of items from a predefined list.
+    Each item has a title, value, and optional icon.

 - Grid

+  This component is a alternative to a `List` which allows any number of items to appear on the same row.
+  It is ideal for display a collection of images.

 - Icons & Images

+  The `Icon` component renders an icon from a large set of provide icons.

+  `Image.Mask` changes the shape of an image from a rectangle to a circle or rounded rectangle.

+  Some components such as `List.Item` accept an `icon` attribute whose value is an `Icon` instances or a generic object with specfic properties.
+  To render an image, use an object with a `source` property.
+  Other supported properties include `fallback`, `mask`, and `tintColor`.

 - List

   This component display a vertical list of item.